 - you should know that while you are taking medications to treat HIV infection, your immune system may get stronger and begin to fight other infections that were already in your body.
 This may cause you to develop symptoms of those infections.
 If you have new or worsening symptoms after starting treatment with maraviroc, be sure to tell your doctor.

 Unless your doctor tells you otherwise, continue your normal diet.

-Take the missed dose as soon as you remember it.
+Take the missed dose as soon as you remember it, and then take the next dose at the scheduled time.
 However, if it is less than 6 hours before your next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Maraviroc may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 - dizziness, lightheadedness, or fainting when getting up too quickly from a lying position